 Mid-Project/Quarter Conferences

-Around mid-semester or during the planning stages of a major course project, cancel class for a week and ask students to meet with you for conferences instead.
+Around midterm or during the planning stages of a major course project, ask students to meet with you for conferences.
 If the class is too large for you to meet with each student individually, assign students to meet with you in groups, or one-on-one with their TA.
 The conference time might be dedicated to discussing the students’ progress towards course goals or providing feedback on a particular project.

 Weekly Quizzes